How to Clean A Credit Card Machine.

-Everyday customer after customer will enter their PINs touching the same buttons, perhaps holding the terminal with their hands.
+Customers will enter their PINs every day, touching the same buttons, perhaps holding the terminal with their hands.
 Employees may hand terminals to customers, tear off receipts, contact the keys, or move it around on counters.
 One customer with an infection touching the terminal could infect dozens of customers and your employees who may inadvertently touch their face after contact with the terminal.
-Therefore it is essential that you clean and disinfects your card machines regularly to prevent the spread of disease.
+Therefore it is essential that you have an established procedure for cleaning and disinfecting credit card terminals.

 Have a check reader?
 Even check readers aren’t immune as employees interact with customers and potentially un-sanitized surfaces frequently between hand washings.